lokenjon/matrix_analysis_policy/README.md

 As we do not collect personal data, there is no user-specific data to access, modify, or delete.
 However, if you have any questions or concerns about this privacy policy or the app's data practices, you can contact us via email provided in the app.

 ## 7. Children's Privacy
-The Matrix Analysis app is not directed at or intended for use by children under the age of 13.
+The Acupuncture Tools app is not directed at or intended for use by children under the age of 13.
 We do not knowingly collect any information from children under 13.

 ## 8. Security
 While we do not collect personal user data, we are committed to ensuring the security of our app and the anonymous data collected through Firebase Analytics.